Spanish Polvoron (Shortbread) Recipe Made With Crackers

 - Add the remaining ingredients.
 Mix well.

-- Mold the mixture into bite size pieces using a polvoron molder, if possible.
+- Mold the mixture into bite-sized pieces using a polvoron molder, if possible.

 - Wrap each piece with a cellophane wrapper, if necessary.